A mother’s touch is known to have magical healing powers for a child.

 Water can do wonders to wash away the feeling of being over touched.
 A hot shower, especially one with a massaging shower head, is another great way to provide full body stimulation to eliminate that feeling of being pulled and tugged at.

-Try alternating between hot and cool water to encourage blood circulation and give you an energy boost.
+Try using thermotherapy, or alternating between hot and cool water, to encourage blood circulation and give you an energy boost.
 You can enhance the experience by using essential oil shower steamers or luxury soaps and body washes.
 A shower is especially wonderful after you’d tried dry brushing, as it helps to wash away all the exfoliated skin.

 If you’d rather soak in the tub, then add a scoop of Epsom salts to the bath water or try some relaxing bath bombs.
 The magnesium in the Epsom salts will relax tired muscles and soften the skin.
 You can even brush your skin during or after the bath, just add a bit of coconut oil, or other essential oil to your brush.